-Rental Housing Development - a structure or set of structures with common financing, ownership, and management, and which collectively include(s) five or more dwelling units that are or will be subject to Department-approved affordability, occupancy, and/or rent restrictions as a condition of Department funding.
-Such dwelling units may include efficiency units as defined in HSC Section 50675.2, subdivision (d).
+Rental Housing Development - a structure or set of structures with common financing, ownership, and management, and which collectively contain five or more dwelling units, including efficiency units as defined in HSC Section 50675.2, subdivision (d).
 No more than one of the dwelling units may be occupied as a primary residence by a person or household who is the owner of the structure or structures.
 For the purpose of Designated Program guidelines, "Rental Housing Development" does not include any "health facility" as defined by HSC Section 1250 or any "alcoholism or drug abuse recovery or treatment facility" as defined in HSC Section 11834.02.
 A Rental Housing Development includes, without limitation, the real property, the improvements located thereon, and all fixtures and appurtenances related thereto.
-Note: Where any Applicant is demonstrating experience in its application for Program funding, the term "Rental Housing Development" will also be interpreted to mean a structure or set of structures with common financing, ownership, and management, and which collectively include(s) five or more dwelling units that are subject to the affordability, occupancy, and/or rent restrictions of any Local Public Entity, any Tribal Entity, or the federal government.
-In such cases, the term is also subject to any additional requirements that appear in context.

-Rent-Up Costs - costs incurred in connection with marketing and preparing an Assisted Unit for occupancy while the unit is on the housing market but not yet rented to its first tenant.
+Rent-Up Costs - costs incurred in connection with marketing and preparing an AssistedUnit for occupancy while the unit is on the housing market but not yet rented to its first tenant.